CoLRev-Environment/colrev/README.md

 # Architecture and design principles

-A literature review is a collaborative process involving human-machine ensembles (authors, algorithms, crowds), which takes search results (metadata) and full-text documents as qualitativd, semistructured input to develop a synthesis.
+A literature review is a collaborative process involving human-machine ensembles (authors, algorithms, crowds), which takes search results (metadata) and full-text documents as qualitative, semi-structured input to develop a synthesis.
 The result can take the form of a codified standalone review paper, a published as a web repository, or a curated locally as a living review.

 It is commonly known that data generation processes are error prone (e.g., errors in the reference sections of primary papers, in the database indices, or in the machine-readability of PDFs) and as a result, each record (metadata or PDF) can have multiple data quality problems.
 As a direct implication, metadata and PDFs, like data in any other research method, require dedicated preparation steps.